htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

     net use z: \\myserver\someshare /USER:""
     z:\my-program.exe

-so long as ’someshare’ is in the list of allowed NULL session shares.
+so long as 'someshare' is in the list of allowed NULL session shares.
 To edit this list, run regedit.exe and navigate to the key:

 ::